-- var expr unit ...
+var unit expr...
 Each triplet of command line arguments determines the calculation to make for the production of a new column in the output data table.
 Each var value becomes the new Columns: entry in the data table header, labeling the new column of data.
 Each unit value becomes the new Units: entry in the data table header, reporting the measurement unit for the new column of data.
 Each expr value is a Tcl expression to be evaluated to compute each new data value to be stored in the new column of data.
-See below for more details. - <infile odtcalc reads its input from stdin.
-Use the redirection operator "<" to read input from a file. - >outfile odtcalc writes its output to stdout.
+See below for more details.

+<i file odtcalc reads its input from stdin.
+Use the redirection operator "<" to read input from a file.

+>outfile odtcalc writes its output to stdout.
 Use the redirection operator ">" to send output to a file.

 The computation of a new data value for each row of each new column of data is performed by passing the corresponding expr command line argument to Tcl's expr command.
-The standard collection of operators and functions are available.
+The standard collection of operators and functions are available, and also the variables \$pi\$ and \$mu0\$ representing the commonly used values $\pi$ and $\mu_0$ .
 The value of other columns in the same row may be accessed by use of the column label as a variable name.
 For example, the value of the Iteration column can be used in expr by including the variable substitution \$Iteration.
 When column labels include colons, the expr has the option of using just the portion of the column label after the last colon as the variable name.
 For example, the value of the Oxs\UZeeman::Bx column can be used in expr by including the variable substitution \$Bx.
 When multiple triples specifying new data columns are provided, the values of earlier new columns may be used to compute the values of later new columns.
 The order of command line arguments controls the order of the new columns that are added to the right side of the data table.